BLOG

 There are two other interesting things.
 Birds.
 There is, in the tree tops, a small Blue Heron colony here as well as a seagull colony.
 Lastly: this island appears to have, in one protected spot, an old campsite where very juicy red currants bushes grow abundantly.
 No cockroaches there.

-Altiplano Erosion
+Altiplano Sculpture

 One of our excursions in the Atacama Desert took us to the high plains or the ‘Altiplano’.